mbtools/node-semver/README.md

 A "version" is described by the `v2.0.0` specification found at
 <https://semver.org/>.

 A leading `"="` or `"v"` character is stripped off and ignored.
-Note that these prefixes are kept for compatibility with the `v1.0.0`` semver specification but will be deprecated with the next major release of this package.
+These prefixes are kept for compatibility with the `v1.0.0` of the semver specification but should not be used anymore.

 ## Ranges